esl/MongooseIM/doc/listeners/listen-c2s.md

 * **Default:** not set
 * **Example:** `tls.keyfile = "key.pem"`

 Path to the X509 PEM file with the private key.
+The private key may alternatively be appended to certificates and provided in `listen.c2s.tls.certfile`.

 ### `listen.c2s.tls.password`
 * **Syntax:** string